Summary

 }

-For this input datatype, you would give the unique identifier of the field alias schema to disable for the current organization.
+For the input, you would give the unique identifier of the field alias schema to disable for the current organization.
 You can use the fieldAliasSchemas() query to get a list of them, to find the identifier.

 ParameterTypeRequiredDefaultStabilityDescription